Attack on Leningrad

 Attack on Leningrad, or just Leningrad, is a 2009 war film written and directed by Aleksandr Buravsky, set during the Siege of Leningrad.

 Plot

 In 1941 Nazi Germany invaded the Soviet Union and their troops besieged the city of Leningrad.
 A group of foreign journalists are flown in for one day, but one of them, Kate Davis (Mira Sorvino), is presumed dead and misses the flight out.
-Alone in the city, she is helped by Nina Tsvetkova (Olga Sutulova), a young and idealist police officer, and together they fight for their own and other people's survival.
+Alone in the city, she is helped by Nina Tsvetkova (Olga Sutulova), a young and idealistic police officer, and together they fight for their own and other people's survival.